rafaelviniciusoliveira/Medical-Entity-Recognition/README.md

 Creation of the dataset using Weak Supervision: link soon

-Reducing labels using the Levenshtein distance: link soon
+Reducing labels using the Levenshtein distance: [Link](https://github.com/rafaelviniciusoliveira/Named-Entities-Reduction-with-Levenshtein-Distance)